Opendigitalradio/ODR-AudioEnc/README.md

 This package contains a DAB and DAB+ encoder that integrates into the ODR-mmbTools.

-The DAB encoder is based on toolame.
+The DAB encoder is based on *toolame*.
 The DAB+ encoder uses a modified library of the Fraunhofer FDK AAC code from Android, patched for 960-transform to do DAB+ broadcast encoding.
 FDK-AAC has to be supplied separately, and is available in the [repository](https://github.com/Opendigitalradio/fdk-aac.git).